Custom Credential Attributes

 Important: Renaming or Removing Field Keys

-Creating a Certificate with Custom Fields
+Creating a Credential with Custom Fields

 2. Fill in the standard fields (recipient name, title, dates)